As a Master Voice Teacher...

-As a voice teacher, Mary prepared Nicole Kidman for her Golden Globe Award winning and Oscar nominated performance in Baz Luhrman's Moulin Rouge.
+Mary prepared Nicole Kidman for her Golden Globe Award winning and Oscar nominated performance in Baz Luhrman's Moulin Rouge.
 She taught Mary J. Blige as well as the stars of John Turturro's musical movie Romance & Cigarettes, including Kate Winslet, James Gandolfini, Mandy Moore and Bobby Cannavale.
-Mary recently prepared Bella Thorne for her feature film singing-debut in Scott Speer’s Midnight Sun, which opens March 23, 2018.
+Mary prepared Bella Thorne for her feature film singing debut in Scott Speer’s Midnight Sun.
+Most recently Mary was called upon by the team of JC Superstar Live to help English actor Ben Daniels make his singing debut as Pontius Pilate on NBC starring John Legend.

 Other students include Kerry Washington, Juliette Binoche, Milla Jovovich, Sierra Boggess, Trudie Styler, Aida Turturro, Debra Cox, Annabella Sciorra, Keri Russell, Tate Donovan, Micky Dolenz, Josh Strickland, Simone, Patrick Cassidy, Charles Osgood, Danish pop star Tim Schou, and Italian stars Serena Autieri, Filippo Timi, Gala, Andrea Osvart, Denny Mendez, Roberta Gambarini, Marco Ligabue, Violante Placido, the a cappella group SeiOttavi, rapper Baby K and singers on the Italian TV shows X Factor, Sanremo and The Voice.